paulmasri/Minimal-CMake-App-For-Microsoft-Store/README.md

 1. Open the Visual Studio command prompt.
 (This must match the version & edition in the script.)
 1. Navigate to the source folder (that contains this file).
 1. Enter `cli_build`.
 1. You will be prompted for the `PFX_SIGNATURE_KEY`.
-Enter the filename of the private certificate key (`LocalCMakeExperimentKey.pfx` if you used the script above).
+Enter the filename of the private certificate key.
+(It will be `LocalCMakeExperimentKey.pfx` if you used the script above).
 1. You will be prompted for the `PFX_PASSWORD`.
 Enter the password associated with the private certificate key.
-1. The script will create a Release build of the app in the folder `build-Release`, install it into subfolder `build-Release\install`, create a 64-bit package in subfolder `build-Release\packages`, bundle that into `build-Release\CMakeAppForMSStore.appxbundle` and code sign it.
+1. The script will:
+  - create a Release build of the app in the folder `build-Release`,
+  - install it into subfolder `build-Release\install`,
+  - create a 64-bit package in subfolder `build-Release\packages`,
+  - bundle that into `build-Release\CMakeAppForMSStore.appxbundle`,
+  - and code sign the bundle.
-1. Open the bundle at `build-Release\CMakeAppForMSStore.appxbundle` to install it.
+1. Double-click the bundle at `build-Release\CMakeAppForMSStore.appxbundle` to install it.
-1. Either launch it from the installer or close the installer and see it in the Start menu.
+1. Either launch the app from the installer or close the installer and launch it in from the Start menu.